 - Box-and-Stick Trap: Sonic's plan for catching whoever was stealing Tail's and Eggman's tools.Sonic: What?
 This is how you catch stuff.
 Haven't you seen TV?

-- Breaking the Fourth Wall: The show's characters constantly reference everything, from the writing, to montages, to other various things going on.
-It's as if the characters are aware they're cartoon characters.
+- Breaking the Fourth Wall: Occasionally in the first half of the first season, and more routinely after that, The show's characters reference everything, from the writing, to montages, to other various things going on, as if aware they're cartoon characters.

 Knuckles: But, but I thought this was gonna be a Sonic and Knuckles episode.

 - Eggman explicitly refers to Shadow as the "second-most popular character in the whole canon".